prebid/prebid.github.io/overview/glossary.md

 ### Interstitial

 Interstitial ads are full-screen ads that cover most of the visible UI.
-They're typically displayed at during navigation, e.g. clicking a link or going to the next level in a gam.
+They're typically displayed at during navigation, e.g. clicking a link or going to the next level in a game.

 ## Prebid Mobile